eLeMenCy/Midi4J/README.md

 - RtMidi is distributed under its own [modified MIT](https://github.com/thestk/rtmidi/blob/master/LICENSE) License.

-Further details can be found in the LICENSE file.
+Further details can be found in the NOTICE file.

 ## Known issues